Eltaurus-Lt/CourseDump2022/README.md

 # Memrise Course Dump
 This **Google Chrome** extension downloads word lists from [**Memrise**](https://memrise.com/) courses as `.csv` spreadsheets along with all the associated <ins>audio</ins> and <ins>video</ins> files.
 It also supports [batch download](https://github.com/Eltaurus-Lt/CourseDump2022#batch-download) of Memrise courses.
 The format of the downloaded data is suitable for subsequent import into [**Anki**](https://apps.ankiweb.net/).

 The extension *does not* download personal study data (although it is planned to be added in the future).
-It also "does not" download the words you have marked as "ignored" on Memrise.
+It also *does not* download the words you have marked as "ignored" on Memrise.
 You might want to unignore them before downloading a course or make a separate clean Memrise account specifically for downloading purposes.

 ## Downloading the Extension
 At the top of this page click `Code` and then `Download ZIP` (Note, that the `Code` button might be hidden if your browser window isn't wide enough)